Hector (microcomputer): Hector 1 (Victor Lambda 2)

-Hector 2 HR
+Hector 2 HR (Victor Lambda 2HR)

 The Hector 2HR is a 1983 computer with a Zilog Z80 processor, 16KB of ROM and 48KB of RAM.
 Initially sold as Victor Lambda 2HR, it was renamed avoid trademark confusion.
 Graphics were improved, with a resolution of 243x231 in 4 colors, and 40x23 character text.
 It has an built-in cassette recorder and an optional disk drive (DISK II).
 At launch there were sixty software titles available on tape.
 It was considered as a more serious machine for those wishing to program their own games.